AdobeDocs/experience-manager-learn.en/help/cloud-service/forms/using-vertical-tabs/introduction.md

 ---
-title: Use Vertical Tabs in AEM Forms Cloud Service
+title: Use Vertical Tabs in AEM Forms as a Cloud Service
 description: Create an Adaptive Form using vertical tabs.
 solution: Experience Manager, Experience Manager Forms
 type: Documentation